 They also are a perfect healthy snack option.

-Smoothies are even a nice way to sneak some fruits and vegetables into your child’s diet.
+Smoothies are even a nice way to sneak some fruits and leafy green vegetables into your child’s diet.

 Speaking of adding fruits and veggies to the kids’ diets, have you checked out these homemade fruit popsicle recipes?